-If you have a server in your home network, you can allow certain types of incoming traffic to reach the server.
+If your home network includes a server, you can allow certain types of incoming traffic to reach the server.
 For example, you might want to make a local web server, FTP server, or game server visible and available to the Internet.